jasp-stats/jasp-desktop/Docs/development/jasp-building-guide.md

  2.b. **Configure project**:
  Open "JASP.pro" as the project in qtcreator.
  Click "Projects" in the left ribbon and provide the "debug build" and "release build" folders with the correct compilers.
+ These folders should be placed in the same directory as `jasp-desktop` and `jasp-required-files` (so next to them).

-This should look like:
+ The projects, once configure, should look like:

  ![Image of Project debug](https://static.jasp-stats.org/images/jasp2b.1.ConfigureProjectDebug.png)